fabricioandreis/ports-app/README.md

 The system contains two main components:
 - A Docker container running a Go application that reads a JSON file mounted into it
-- A Docker container running a Redis database to store the Ports I created Docker Compose files to run the system locally on a development environment and also to run acceptance tests in a Continuous Delivery pipeline.
+- A Docker container running a Redis database to store the Ports

+I created Docker Compose files to run the system locally on a development environment and also to run acceptance tests on a Continuous Delivery pipeline.

 ## Architecture
 In my experience, one must pay attention to some important concepts and design choices when building software systems in order for them to implement the correct behavior, provide maintainability and be testable.